marwanmostfa/ImageProcessing/README.md

 This repo Contains:

 Dictionary_Translation.py       Functions to translate the gardiner label to english

 FinalWorking.py                 The complete algorithm from uploading image to english translation

 Final_classifier.py             Classifier Model training

 Dataset.txt                     Dictionary of labels and english words

 Label_dict.py                   Dictionary For mapping the labels to integers to be used in classifier

 Model.h5                        The trained model on the dataset

+Application:
+FinalWorkingFileWithServer.py   The complete algorithm and the server side